-All new, incoming transfer students will automatically be placed on the Housing Placement Request List.
+All new, incoming transfer students will automatically be placed on the waitlist for housing and will receive a housing assignment for Fall 2023 in June.
 New transfer students will then be placed in housing reflective of their status at RISD (e.g. sophomores would be placed in sophomore housing, etc.).

 As a transfer student, am I required to live on campus?

 Yes – incoming new first year and sophomore transfer students are required to live on campus.
 To live off campus you must request a residency waiver and meet at least one of the three criteria outlined here.